LSU vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Elite Eight

 LSU Performance Insights

+- Defensively, LSU has played better in home games this season, surrendering 52.8 points per game, compared to 63.2 in away games.

-- The Lady Tigers have been putting up 73.4 points per game in their last 10 appearances, an average that's significantly lower than the 82.7 they've scored over the course of the 2022-23 season.
+- On offense, the Lady Tigers have struggled over their last 10 games, scoring 73.4 points per contest over that stretch compared to the 82.7 they've put up over the course of this season.

 Miami (FL) Performance Insights

-- The Hurricanes' +222 scoring differential (outscoring opponents by 6.5 points per game) is a result of putting up 70.4 points per game (80th in college basketball) while giving up 63.9 per outing (171st in college basketball).
+- The Hurricanes have a +222 scoring differential, topping opponents by 6.5 points per game.
+They're putting up 70.4 points per game, 80th in college basketball, and are giving up 63.9 per outing to rank 171st in college basketball.

-- The Hurricanes have fared worse offensively in their past 10 games, compiling 63.7 points per contest, 6.7 fewer points their than season average of 70.4.
+- In their last 10 games, the Hurricanes are tallying 63.7 points per contest, compared to their season average of 70.4.

 © 2023 Data Skrive.
 All rights reserved.